Mayank-cyber-cell/Personal-Gym-Trainer-AI/README.md

 # 🚀 Personal Gym Trainer AI
-Your smart workout companion that analyzes your posture using **MediaPipe** and gives real-time feedback — just like a personal trainer.
+Your smart workout companion that analyzes your posture using **MediaPipe** and gives real-time feedback — just like a personal trainer

 ---